 If you’re running on empty and completely overwhelmed, then continuing to go at the same speed will only bring a head-on crash in your future.

 Set aside any mom-guilt you might have and leave the kids in daycare and call in sick.
 Take a day just for you.
-Stay home and spend the day taking care of you.
+Stay home and spend the day taking care of yourself.

 Take a mental vacation